 - In 2016, Mark Halperin admitted that “there’s a deep well of anti-Clinton sentiment in the press.”

 How else to explain a headline like this?

-Any honest analysis of 2016 coverage arrives at the same conclusion: The mainstream media tilted the playing field in favor of Donald Trump.
+Indignant denials notwithstanding, the conclusion is inescapable: The mainstream media tilted the playing field in favor of Donald Trump.